the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

   * PropTypes let you define type checks for components
   * Jest allows you to write snapshot tests for your components
   * Enzyme allows you to write unit tests for your components
+  * React Developer Tools is a helpful debugging tool
 * ES6
   * import and export statements help you to organize your code
 * General